rbi-mtm/ams/day3/README.md

 1. Load the Si structure and use the `rattle` function to displace the atoms (e.g., `si.rattle(0.2)`).
 2. Run the relaxation using a maximum force criterion of 0.01 eV/Angstrom.
 How many steps does it take to converge the forces?
-3. Displace the atoms more (`si.rattle(1.0)`) and rerun the relaxation.
+3. Reload the structure, displace the atoms more (`si.rattle(1.0)`) and rerun the relaxation.
 How many steps does it take now for the forces to converge?

+#### Solution

+* With `si.rattle(0.2)`: it takes 8 steps to converge
+* With `si.rattle(1)`: it takes 19 steps to converge.
+However, the energy is significantly different, because the relaxation ends up in a completely different and unphysical minimum.
+This demonstrates that one needs to take care about the initial structure when performing a geometry relaxation.

 ### Exercise 3.3: Calculation of phonon band structure of Si